chrisosaurus/icarus/docs/mutability.md

     &f.a = 14

-notice that i use `&f.a` to specify mutability
+notice that I use `&f.a` to specify mutability

 I can still use `f.a` to refer to Foo(1) is a non mutable fashion (say to pass to another function)